A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Introduction

 The paper is organized as follows.
 Section~\ref{sec:pf} explains the prosumers/aggregator interaction model in a real-time balancing market and introduces the bilevel problem.
 In Section~\ref{sec:ce}, we show that the bilevel optimization problem is equivalent to a certain convex problem.
+The analytical comparison of the optimal solution of the proposed personalized pricing scheme and a uniform pricing scheme is presented in Section~\ref{sec:vs}.
 The efficiency of the proposed method is illustrated by means of simulations in Section~\ref{sec:sim}.
-Finally, the paper closes with the conclusions in Section~\ref{sec:con}.
+Section~\ref{sec:con} concludes the paper.
+The proofs of some theoretical results are presented in \ref{app}.